Narixius/Shatelland-auto-link-uploader/README.md

 # Shatelland auto link uploader
-An automatic uploader for shatelland.com.
+An automatic command line uploader app for shatelland.com.
 Just put the URL of files on app. it will upload the files to shatelland.com automaticly one by one.

 ## Usage